syncfusion-content/js-api-docs/api/js/ejSlider.md

 {:#events:renderscale}

-Fires when the slider large scale has been created.
+Fires when the slider large tick value has been created.

 <table class="params">
 <thead>